shilogav/NoteJava/README.md

 App Notes++©

 User can type any note he wants and save it (english/hebrew).
-V Each note should be saved with time. v
+Each note should be saved with time.
-Ability to delete specific note or all notes. v
+Ability to delete specific note or all notes.

 Visuality:
-Option to pick color for note. v
+Option to pick color for note.
-Ability to show date on top left/right side of the note. v
+Ability to show date on top left/right side of the note.

 Sharing: